This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Your healthcare provider may have you rest in bed for a few days.
 It is best to rest on your side with your knees bent.
 Put a cushion between your knees to help decrease the pressure on your spine and nerves.
 You may also need any of following:

 - Physical therapy may be recommended by your healthcare provider.
-A physical therapist teaches you exercises to make your back muscles stronger and decrease your pain.
-A physical therapist can teach you safe ways to bend, lift, sit, and stand to decrease your risk for low back pain.
+A physical therapist teaches you exercises to help improve movement and strength, and to decrease pain.
+A physical therapist can teach you safe ways to bend, lift, sit, and stand to help relieve back pain.